 The Art and Science of Making Amends

-It's a mystery why some people have such a difficult time saying - I'm sorry.
-Click To Tweet
+It’s a mystery why some people have such a difficult time saying – I’m sorry.

 Perhaps they’re afraid of losing credibility?
 Perhaps they’re afraid that it’s a slippery slope?
 We could make conjectures all day long.
 Whatever the reason, those who have trouble doling out a necessary apology, generally are not realizing their full potential as human beings.

 Of course, the opposite is also true.
-Nobody wants to be apologized to fifteen times a day.
+Nobody wants to be apologised to fifteen times a day.
 Not only is it annoying but, much like the boy who cried “wolf,” it loses all meaning and begins to feel disingenuous.

 …’I’m sorry’ should be the card up your sleeve, not the deck spread face-up across your coffee table.